NESCent/hip_hack_howto/manuscript.md

 #### issue trackers and email lists vs. wikis
 wikis tend to get ignored or taken over by a few people editing them.  email lists keep everyone involved.  issue trackers with notification are more specific and customizable ways to keep everyone involved post-hackathon.  have we learned that using issue-trackers is better?

+### How do we quantify the impact of code?

+Computer code has a direct impact when it is used in a production environment.
+For scientific programming, this means that the code is used to generate or analyze results for publications, presentations, and grant proposals.
+A similar standard could be applied to artifacts other than code, i.e., data sets and schemata have an impact when they are used in a production environment.

+We suspect that most hackathon code is not used in a production environment.
+However, it may be used by the authors, without anyone else knowing it.

+The best prospects for direct code impact is when a hackathon team adds to an existing scientific software package that continues to be used (ape, brownie, NeXML, etc).
+However, it is difficult to track the importance of individual lines of code generated at a hackathon for 3 reasons.
+First, use of the package in a production environment may not be documented.
+Second, even if package use is documented (e.g., by citations), we may not be able to tell how much it depends on specific lines of code.
+Third, even if we could assign a usage value to each part of the code, it may be difficult to tell which parts (in an evolving body of code) came from a hackathon.

 ### What makes the NESCent model different?